eclipse-ee4j/starter/ui/README.md

 ```

 ##  Running the UI
 In order to run the UI, please execute the following from this directory.
-You can also simply build the war file using the `clean, package` Maven goals and deploye the code to either WildFly 26 or JBoss EAP 7.4.
+You can also simply build the war from Maven and deploy the war to either WildFly 26 or JBoss EAP 7.4.
 You can do this in an IDE if desired.

 ```
 mvn clean package wildfly:run